Certified Copy - Quick Overview

 This list is critical because businesses sometimes accept certifications from people who are not authorised for AML and CTF purposes, which weakens the reliability of identity verification.

-How to get a certified copy in Australia
+How to Get a Certified Copy in Australia

 Australian Government guidance provides a practical approach to certification.
 For example, Services Australia describes that the referee should sight the original and the copy, write a certification statement on each copy, sign each copy, and include referee details such as name, address, and phone number.
 It also describes how to handle multi page documents.